 Mental health can bring so much richness and quality to a healthy lifestyle, which is something many overlook.
 The journey to wellness may be harder for those with major depressive disorder with anxious distress.
-This blog will provide suggestions on how to deal simultaneously with the two conditions, provide an easy way toward wellness through self-care and professional treatment.
-We would walk you through some of your symptoms, treatments, and how to daily work with managing and conquering this debilitating interaction of depression and anxiety.
+This blog will provide suggestions on how to deal simultaneously with the two conditions and provide an easy way toward wellness through self-care and professional treatment.
+We would walk you through some of your symptoms, treatments, and how to daily work to manage and conquer this debilitating interaction of depression and anxiety.

 What Is Major Depressive Disorder with Anxious Distress?